Digital rupee: Criticism

 Since using digital rupee was essentially the same as internet banking, which customers were already happy with, stakeholders are not seeing any benefits.
 Another negative aspect of using digital rupees was that each trade had to be completed separately, unlike traditional interbank payment systems where trades were netted off first and then settled in bulk with the clearing house.
 Furthermore, transactions in digital rupees do not completely replace those conducted through traditional channels. hence making banks' accounting tasks heavier.
 It leads to increased labor and paperwork.

 According to an Indian banker, UPI gained a lot of traction because of its obvious benefits.
 Given the ease and efficiency of this type of digital transaction, the move would not occur naturally—in fact, the retail sector might respond to digital rupee less favourably than the wholesale segment.
 The International Monetary Fund claimed that there were too many parallels between instant payment systems and CBDCs to overlook, which could restrict the adoption of the new digital currencies.

-Economic implications

-The introduction of the digital rupee, a Central Bank Digital Currency (CBDC) issued by the Reserve Bank of India (RBI), is poised to have significant implications for the Indian economy.
-The shift to a digital currency is expected to contribute to the digitisation of money, facilitating India's transition towards a cashless economy.
-This move could enhance resilience in the payment systems and drive innovation, particularly in cross-border payments, which may become faster and more cost-effective.

-One of the most immediate economic benefits is the reduction in the costs associated with printing and managing physical currency.
-It is estimated that India could save approximately ₹40000000000 by reducing the need for physical currency production.
-The digital rupee also aims to lower transaction costs, making both domestic and international money transfers more efficient and accessible.
-This could be particularly beneficial for migrant workers who often face high remittance fees.

-Moreover, the digital rupee is expected to reduce settlement risks in the financial system, as transactions made through digital wallets backed by blockchain technology will be final and irrevocable.
-This feature could enhance the stability of the financial sector and promote real-time, low-cost globalisation of payment.

-In the long term, the digital rupee may also reduce India's dependency on the US dollar in international trade by providing a robust alternative for cross-border transactions.
-This could potentially strengthen India's position in the global financial system and support the country's economic sovereignty.

 The Pilot banks currently offering CBDC wallets to users

-Currently, 15 banks are offering CBDC wallets.
+Currently, 19 banks are offering CBDC wallets.